Yijia-Chen/Yijia-Chen.github.io/content/posts/virtual-world.md

 tags: ["game", "blockchain"]
 ---

-_With credits to Kevin Zhang, the Dark Forest team, and guiltygyoza_
+_With credits to Kevin Zhang, the Dark Forest team, and guiltygyoza._

 First, defining what I mean by a virtual world.
 A virtual world is an alternative world to the physical one we live in, one with possibly different physical and emergent laws, in which a human can develop interesting experiences.